astrorick/cloak/README.md

 # Cloak

-_Cloak_ is a minimal CLI tool to apply cryptography algorithms to user files.
+_Cloak_ is a minimal CLI tool that lets you encrypt and decrypt files.